- Information

 Make a conscious effort to gift yourself these moments whether at home or work.

-These ‘waiting’ moments can become a ‘mini-break’ instead of perhaps getting frustrated they’re not happening quickly enough!
+• These ‘waiting’ moments can become a ‘mini-break’ instead of perhaps getting frustrated they’re not happening quickly enough!
 These self-gift moments re-fresh, re-energise, can simply lift spirits and help you unwind momentarily.
+You could use them as mindfulness or breathing moments too.

 A Danish word pronounced ‘hue-gah’, is the latest trend, for acknowledging a feeling or moment, as cosy, snug, charming or special, of enjoying life’s simple pleasures.
 It’s more about atmosphere and experience, rather than about things.